 More positively, the panel discussed animated documentary as a space where alternative and diverse stories and storytellers can flourish.
 Walden commented on how encouraged she was not only by the quantity and quality of submissions that Deptford Animadocs received, but also the diversity of the filmmakers and the stories represented.

 This Animadocs festival, or symposium, or ‘sympestival’ as Walden calls it, was a rich day for fans of animated and alternative documentary.
 The programme of films was very strong, favouring high-intensity work packing an emotional gut-punch over information-heavy or highly illustrative films.
-This made the viewing demanding as well as rewarding, but the frequent breaks, presentations and discussions that peppered the day provided some cerebral and social relief.
-Walden and Deptford cinema even bought the audience a drink and provided crisps and cheese at the end of the day, which was nice.
+This made the viewing demanding as well as rewarding, but the frequent breaks, presentations and discussions that peppered the day provided relief and variety, as well as seeds of thought and collaboration that will no doubt grow beyond the event itself.

 To keep up to date with the future work of Deptford Animadocs, join their facebook group here.

 Mary Martins is a London based filmmaker making animated documentaries and experimental films.
 Her short film The Divide won the Mother Art Prize in 2017 as well as the Best New Voice award at the Factual Animation Film Fuss in 2016.

 In 2018 Martins was commissioned by the BFI and BBC4 to make the short film Childhood Memories, based on her memories of a holiday in Lagos as a young girl.
 The film combines archive footage with stop-motion and 2D animation to build a rich and evocative picture of a time and place remembered.
 The narrative for the film emerged from a poem that Martins wrote, which also led the visual development.